 Carrier Web offers a mobile interface for accomplishing certain tasks.
 These are related to day-to-day activities transporting cash and managing the container inventory at various locations.
-Mobile interface appears when accessing the usual OptiVLM-CarrierWeb
+The mobile interface appears when accessing the usual OptiVLM-CarrierWeb

 URL through a mobile device and users are given the following home menu to begin.